Skip to main content

 Frequently Asked Questions

-FACEMINER is a management game.
+FACEMINER is a economy management game with economy theme.

 FACEMINER is available on PC, Mac OS, Windows and Linux.